thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/defi/README.md

 ## Security considerations and best practices

-If you base your application on this example, we recommend you familiarize yourself with and adhere to the [security best practices](https://thebigfile.com/docs/current/references/security/) for developing on the Internet Computer.
+If you base your application on this example, we recommend you familiarize yourself with and adhere to the [security best practices](https://thebigfile.com/docs/current/references/security/) for developing on the BigFile.
 This example may not implement all the best practices.

 For example, the following aspects are particularly relevant for this app:
 * [Inter-canister calls and rollbacks](https://thebigfile.com/docs/current/references/security/rust-canister-development-security-best-practices/#inter-canister-calls-and-rollbacks), since issues around inter-canister calls can e.g. lead to time-of-check time-of-use or double spending security bugs.